Effects of dynamical capture on two equal-mass nonspinning black holes: Preliminary framework

 where $s_i$ is the spacelike unit normal to the horizon surface, $D_i$ denotes the covariant derivative compatible with the spatial metric $\gamma_{ij}$, $q_{ij} = \gamma_{ij} - s_i s_j$ is the induced two-metric on the surface, and $K_{ij}$ is the extrinsic curvature~\cite{Altas_2022}.

-Once the apparent horizon is located, its area $A$ can be computed, which in turn allows one to define the horizon mass~\cite{Brandt_1996}:
+Once the apparent horizon is located, its area $A$ can be computed, which in turn allows us to define the horizon mass~\cite{Brandt_1996}, as follows:

-where $J$ is the angular momentum of the black hole.
+where $\c{S}$ is the angular momentum of the black hole.

 To interpret this relation, it is convenient to introduce two key mass definitions.
-The ADM (or horizon) mass, $m \equiv m_H$, represents the total energy content of the isolated system in an asymptotically flat spacetime.
+The Arnowitt–Deser–Misner (ADM) (or horizon) mass, $m \equiv m_H$, represents the total energy content of the isolated system in an asymptotically flat spacetime.
 The irreducible mass,

 corresponds to the portion of the black hole’s mass that cannot be reduced by any classical process, even those capable of extracting rotational energy (such as the Penrose process or black hole mergers)~\cite{ruffini2024roleirreduciblemassrepetitive}.